 Many of my individual clients order gifts and baskets for surprise deliveries to friends and family members.
 For example, one person made mail pickups while my client was on vacation.
 Another took pets for daily walks.

-I have to call the recipient to ensure that she’s home to receive gift baskets that cannot be left out in the open.
+I have to call such recipients ahead of time to ensure that they are home to receive gift baskets that cannot be left out in the open.
 When I call, one thing is sure to happen.
 The recipient wants to know who is sending the gift.

 It’s a valid point in this security-conscious society.
-No one wants anything they’re not expecting from someone they don’t know.
-News stories are beginning to expand on this topic, such as a recent problem reported in Kansas.
+No one wants anything anonymous from people outside of their circle.
+News stories are talking about this topic, such as a delivery problem occurring in Kansas.

 Create your method

 It’s taken a while to get my system in place within my marketing plan, one that informs recipients about upcoming deliveries.
 Now I have a method that alerts people without telling them exactly who’s sending the gift, and it works brilliantly.

-Such a method is needed as you begin getting orders from corporate clients, which I cover in the two-hour webinar, Get 5 Clients in 1 Week.
+Such a method is mandatory as you begin receiving orders from corporate clients.
+The secret is part of the two-hour webinar, Get 5 Clients in 1 Week.

 Be a model for good service